code-and-effect/effective_roles/README.md

 end
 ```

-Then create a migration to add the :roles_Mask column to the model.
+Then create a migration to add the :roles_mask column to the model.

 ```console
 rails generate migration add_roles_to_post roles_mask:integer